- Finding a Residence

 |Real Estate Offices||Language||Address||Telephone|

-* If you are a student, the international student center or the student office of your university and the University Coop (Seikyo) will also be able to help you find housing.
+＊If you are a student, the international student center or the student office at your university and the University Coop (Seikyo) will also be able to help you find housing.

-The main forms of public housing are Urban Renaissance (UR), City (Shiei Jutaku), and Prefectural apartments (Fuei Jutaku).
-Generally speaking, the rent is lower than for private housing options.
-In order to apply for public housing, you must have already completed your registration as a foreign resident.
+The main forms of public housing are Urban Renaissance (UR), City Housing (Shiei Jutaku), and Prefectural Housing (Fuei Jutaku).
+Generally, the rent is lower than that of private housing.
+In order to apply for public housing, you must have already registered your residence in Kyoto City.

 ・Obtain the application form at the Kyoto office of the Urban Renaissance Agency.